How did Edge of Ember come to life?

-And be SUPER organised – I had to have a total personality overhaul in order to become as organised as I needed to be.
+And be SUPER organised – I had to have a total personality overhaul in order to become as organised as I needed to be!

 What’s your vision for the future?

 That’s the fun part!
 I see Edge of Ember as a global brand, known for every day, accessible luxury for the modern woman.
-And I hope to be in the vanguard of brands helping to establish ethical production as a viable option for luxury goods.
+I hope to be in the vanguard of brands helping to establish ethical production as a viable option for luxury goods.

 The Lumina necklace is a personal favourite, it looks like a radiating orb of energy – like a really chic talisman!
-And the Tube Hoops – perfect for me because they make a statement but are lightweight enough to wear almost everyday (and with everything).
+And the Tube Hoops – perfect for me because they make a statement but are lightweight enough to wear everyday (and with everything).